The Japan Sumo Association’s Surprising Impatience in Addressing the Hakuho Bullying Incident | FRIDAY DIGITAL

 On April 3, Miyagino Oyakata visited Isekehama Oyakata for the first time.

-Before the scandals involving his disciples came to light, Miyagino had already expressed to those around him that he would eventually become the president of the board of trustees, and he was planning to run for the board in the upcoming election of new board members.
+Before the scandal involving his disciples came to light, Miyagino had confided in those around him that he intended to become chairman in the future, and he had planned to run for director in the recent board reshuffle.

-It seems that Miyagino Oyakata felt that he could drive a wedge into the executive committee led by Chancellor Hakkaku, which was by no means a monolithic body.
+It seems that Miyagino felt he could drive a wedge into the executive committee led by Chairman Hakkaku, which is by no means united.

 After winning the first tournament of 2009, then yokozuna Asashoryu paraded with the national flag.
 This act offended some of the yokozuna’s bosses.

-Takanohana had stubbornly refused to allow Mongolian wrestlers to join his stable, but in 2008, he took in a Mongolian wrestler, Kinoiwa, as his apprentice, the first foreign wrestler in the stable.
-There was a reason for this.
-Takanohana revealed, “That boy [Kinoiwa] was a good student of mine.
+Takanohana oyakata had persistently refused to accept Mongolian-born wrestlers into his stable, but in 2008, he welcomed Mongolian-born Takanoiwa as the first foreign wrestler in the stable.
+There was a reason for this decision, as revealed by Takanohana oyakata himself.

-He lost his mother (the late Altangerel, age 46) when he was eight, and his father (the late Adia, age 64) when he went to Tottori to study sumo at the age of 16.
-She is a child who has had a very hard time.
-I saw how he practiced when he came to the summer training camp at the Takanohana stable, and I allowed him to join the stable.
+“That child (Takanoiwa) lost his mother (the late Altangerel, aged 46) at the age of 8, and his father (the late Adiya, aged 64) when he went to Tottori for sumo training at the age of 16.
+He’s been through a lot of hardships.
+After seeing Takanoiwa’s training attitude during the summer training camp at the stable (Takanohana stable), I allowed him to join.”

-Through hard work and perseverance, Takanoiwa became the first sekitori in the Takanohana stable, but ironically, he was the victim of the “Hima Fuji assault” incident in 2005.
-At that time, Takanohana, who was the head of the tour tournament, failed to report the incident to the Sumo Association and repeatedly refused to cooperate with the Crisis Management Committee’s investigation, “violating his duty of loyalty as a board member,” and was dismissed from his post.
+Takanoiwa worked hard and patiently endured, becoming the first sekitori from the Takanohana stable.
+Ironically, he became a victim of the “Harumafuji assault incident” in 2017.
+At that time, Takanohana oyakata, who was the head of the regional tour department, was dismissed from his position as director for “failing to report to the Sumo Association and repeatedly refusing to cooperate with the Crisis Management Committee’s investigation,” which was considered a breach of his fiduciary duty as a director.

-Chancellor Hakkaku has four years left until his retirement.
-Will he be able to nurture a successor to whom he can pass the baton with peace of mind?
-Will Miyagino Oyakata, who has been transferred to the Isekehama stable, be able to put up with the “unreasonable treatment” from the Sumo Association?
-And will the Miyagino-ya be revived?
-In any case, we cannot take our eyes off Miyagino Oyakata’s new life, which began with his move to the Isekehama stable.
+There are four years left until Director Yokozuna’s retirement.
+Can he raise a successor whom he can confidently pass the baton to?
+Can Miyagino oyakata, who transferred to the Isegahama stable, endure the “unfair treatment” from the Sumo Association?
+And will the Miyagino stable be revived?
+In any case, starting from Miyagino oyakata’s new life in the Isegahama stable, which began with the move, his future remains closely watched.

 • PHOTO Kyodo News